KevinTanCH/GAproject4/README.md

 ### Personal Notes
 I haven't matched all end points for front end yet so back end waiting endpoints.
 And Back end definitely needs to refractor.
 What I think I need to do:
+- refractor cors from each local controller to webconfigurer for global cors.
+- add admin account
+- add cart for both front end and back end
+- add DTO for backend to sanitise data
+- and many more in icebox.
 I just wanted to learn Java and try making a backend server within 2 weeks.
 It was doable but the time constraint of 2 weeks was really REALLY tiring.
 I only knew some C++ before learning Java on 20/04/2024.
 I couldn't have done it without the help of my course instructor and course teaching assistant.